okyrylchuk/hashnode_blog/ckxn2qbek05bx71s16yvpfdth.md

 C# 10 allows initializing *const* strings using string interpolation, but the placeholder must also be a *const* string.

-The placeholder can't be a numeric constant cause it's converted to string at runtime.
+The placeholder can't be another type, like numeric or date values, because they are sensitive to *Culture*, and can't be converted at compile time.

 ```cs